kobaltcore/renkit/README.md

 ```bash
 spctl -a -t open -vvv --context context:primary-signature MyGame.dmg
 ```

+The output will contain text informing you as to whether your app bundle or DMG file have been `accepted` or `rejected` by GateKeeper.

 <a href="https://www.flaticon.com/free-icons/shipping-and-delivery" title="shipping and delivery icons">Shipping and delivery icons created by Ongicon - Flaticon</a>